No script

 If you're a fan of winter sports and wondering what are the best ski resorts in Romania for skiing, snowboarding and other winter fun & leisure activities - this article is for you!

-In this practical guide you'll find up-to-date info about planning your ski holiday in Romania.
+In this practical guide you'll find up-to-date info about planning your winter sports adventure in Romania.
 We'll cover the most popular ski resorts our Carpathian Mountains offer, slopes, infrastructure, prices, peak season and best time to go.

 Including some bonus info like the best areas for cross-country skiing (off-piste), tours with guide-instructors, areas for snow shoe hiking and what Romania is like during winter.